Ukraine and Russia: What you need to know right now

 QUOTES

-* "I don't even want to speak about what's happening with the people living in Popasna, Rubizhne and Novotoshkivske right now," said Luhansk regional Governor Serhiy Gaidai.
-"These cities simply don't exist anymore.
-They have completely destroyed them."
+* "You wake up in the morning and you cry," said Mariupol resident Tatyana Bushlanova, sitting by a blackened apartment block and speaking over the sound of shells exploding nearby.
+"You cry in the evening.
+I don't know where to go at all."

-(Compiled by Nick Macfie and Tomasz Janowski)
+(Compiled by Lincoln Feast, Nick Macfie and Mark Heinrich)